maxwellsu/st558-project-2/README.md

 performed the worst with high-end talent was USC(PAC), whose 10th best team talent-wise only yielded a 4-8 record.

-I’ll briefly go through some of the more interesting events in recent college football history.
+I’ll now briefly go through some of the more interesting quirks of recent college football history.

 ``` r
 bigTenRecords2016 <- records(year = 2016, conference = "B1G", apiKey = cfbd_api_key)